-Group Treasury and the business lines are the first line of defence functions.
-Group Treasury's main responsibility is to manage ING's (regulatory) liquidity and funding position by executing ING's funding plan, maintaining access to both the short and the long term professional funding markets
+Group Treasury and business lines are the first line of defence functions.
+Group Treasury's main responsibility is to manage ING's (regulatory) liquidity and funding position by executing ING's funding plan, maintaining access to both the short and the long term professional funding markets and managing the liquidity buffer.
+Business lines are responsible for managing the funding and liquidity positions from the originated business.
+A large part of this is replicated with Group Treasury.

-Funding and liquidity framework